rawsashimi1604/sushi-gateway/README.md

   - [ ] Update UI Portal to interface with Admin API
 - [x] Flatten file structure, cyclic imports

-## TLS

-https/tls support has been added to the proxy, add cert and key into environment variables to use.

 ## Start a database